 - Banking and Finance - particularly in relation to structured finance and capital market transactions.

-- Cecil v Bayat EWCA Civ 135; Commercial Court and Court of Appeal (led by Robert Miles QC and Richard Hill).
-Acting for the successful defendants in a jurisdiction challenge and application to set aside orders extending time for service of the Claim Form and for service by alternative means.
+Cecil v Bayat EWCA Civ 135; Commercial Court and Court of Appeal (led by Robert Miles QC and Richard Hill), a jurisdiction challenge and application to set aside orders extending time for service of the Claim Form and for service by alternative means.

 LLB (Law with American Law), University of Nottingham, with a year spent at the University of Texas in Austin.